 Days to Germination: 7 -14 days.

-Pinch back the growing tips of the plant, to promote bushier growth.
+Pinch back the growing tips of the plant to promote bushier growth.

 Pick flower buds as soon as they appear.
 The leaves turn bitter after the flowers bloom.

-Harvest leaves at any time after the plant has produced a few dozen leaves.
+Harvest Oregano leaves at any time after the plant has produced a few dozen leaves.
+Never harvest more than 1/4 to 1/3 of the foliage, as taking too many leaves negatively affects the growth and development of the plant.
 Pick the young, tender herb leaves, as they are best for flavor.
 Harvest in the morning, when the oils are strongest.
-Spread leaves out to dry in a cool and ventilated area.
-Leaves can also be put in the freezer for later use.

-Also, people who liked this article will also like:
+Also, people who liked this article on “How to Grow Oregano Herbs” will also like:

-©1999-2024 GardenersNet.Com, All Rights Reserved
+©1999-2026 GardenersNet.Com, All Rights Reserved